About us who we are.

 Prior to the Caribbean Art Initiative, Albertine led Davidoff Art initiative for 6 years, where she formed a profound Caribbean network of artists, institutions and local businesses.
 Through her role she was able to promote Caribbean arts at international art fairs, incl.
 Art Basel, Venice Biennale, Frieze, ARCO.
 She connected local artists to widely recognized institutions in New York, London, Berlin, Beijing and Bogota.
 She created a lively artist residency exchange that allowed various international artists to work in the Caribbean.
 Her work was recognised with the European Corporate Art Awards in 2017.
 Throughout her career, Albertine worked in arts, communications and marketing with museums, art fairs and corporations.
 Prior to focusing on Caribbean Arts, Albertine worked with Volta Show, Deutsche Bank Collection and Louis Vuitton Communications in New York, Paris and Frankfurt.
 Albertine is member of the board of Kunsthalle Basel

-András Szántó is a New York-based, Budapest-born writer, researcher, and Chief Consultant to the Davidoff Art Initiative.
+András Szántó is a New York-based, Budapest-born writer, researcher, and Chief Consultant and president of the patrons to the Caribbean Art Initiative.
 The co-author and editor of five books, Szántó is a contributing editor for The Art Newspaper and co-founder of ArtworldSalon.
 He was previously Director of the National Arts Journalism Program and the NEA Arts Journalism Institute at Columbia University, and has lectured on art business and marketing at the Sotheby’s Institute of Art.
 He advises leading museums, foundations, and corporations worldwide and is a moderator of the Art Basel Conversations series.

 Artistic Board Members